What You Need to Know

 Always shop around during open enrollment.
 You may find better prices with a new insurer.
 Also, a change in income could affect any subsidies you receive to pay for premiums.

-Under California’s Covered California, the open enrollment window to buy Affordable Care Act (ACA) health insurance stretches about three months longer than any other state, from November 1 to January 31.
+Under Covered California, the normal open enrollment window to buy Affordable Care Act (ACA) health insurance stretches about three months longer than any other state, from November 1 to January 31.

 Covered California is the state-run health insurance marketplace created for individual citizens and small businesses to buy private health insurance at federally subsidized rates.
 Between 2019 and 2020, premiums only increased by 0.8%.
 This is the lowest change since Covered California launched and is due to new state affordability initiatives designed to lower costs and encourage enrollment.

-During Open Enrollment, everyone can join a health insurance plan, often called Obamacare or ACA plans.
+During the Open Enrollment Period, everyone can join a health insurance plan, often called Obamacare or ACA plans.
 These plans are regulated by the federal government and require insurance companies to offer them at the same cost to people with pre-existing medical conditions.
 Also, insurers are barred from rejecting anyone.